frink-okn/frink-landing-zone/README.md

 <span style='font-color:20px;'>&#128273;</span> For each method, you will need to request credentials for accessing lakeFS.
 These credentials are an **Access Key ID** and a **Secret Access Key**.
 You may request these either by direct messaging Yaphet Kebede through our PROTO-OKN Slack Channel or by emailing Yaphet at kebedey at renci dot org.

-<font color ="#640000;'">We are currently trying to resolve a problem with extremely large files (e.g., 100GB or more).
+<font color ="#640000;'">Please Note: We are currently trying to resolve a problem with extremely large files (e.g., 100GB or more).
 If you run into a problem uploading your file and it is around or over 100GB, please contact Yaphet Kebede at kebedey at renci dot org.</font>

 - [Upload through the website](#upload-through-the-website)